Spica-Vir/Spica-Vir.github.io/_posts/2022-04-06-Structure and usage of clusters.md

 - [OpenMPI](https://www.open-mpi.org/) - an open-source library;
 - [OpenMP](https://www.openmp.org/) - Not MPI; parallelization based on shared memory, so only implemented in a single node; can be used for multithreading;

 In practice, a hybrid parallelization combining MPI and OpenMP to run multithread jobs on cluster is allowed, though not recommended.
+The first process (probably not a node or a processor) is usually allocated for I/O, and the rest is used for parallel computing.

 So far, MPI only supports C/C++ and FORTRAN, which explains why all parallel computing software is based on these languages.
 To launch an executable in parallel, one should specify: `mpiexec` or `mpirun`.